Richard D. Wolff: Academic career

 In 1988, Wolff co-founded Rethinking Marxism, a journal dedicated to exploring Marxian concepts in economics and social sciences.
 He served on its editorial board for over two decades and remains on the advisory board as of 2025.
 In 1994, he was a visiting professor at Paris 1 Panthéon-Sorbonne University.
 Wolff continues to teach graduate seminars and undergraduate courses at The New School and lectures at various institutions.

 Wolff was a founding member of the Green Party branch in New Haven, Connecticut, and its mayoral candidate in 1985.
 In 2011, he called for a new left-wing political party in the United States.
 He is a regular lecturer at the Brecht Forum and appears on television, radio, and in print media.
 Since 2011, he has hosted Economic Update, a weekly radio/TV show and podcast on WBAI in New York City.

 One of Wolff's students, George Papandreou, served as Prime Minister of Greece from 2009 to 2011.
 Wolff described Papandreou as a student interested in socialist economics.
 However, CUNY professor Costas Panayotakis noted that Papandreou, despite campaigning against austerity, implemented a criticized austerity program after Greece's debt crisis.

+Unlike most modern economists, Wolff is sceptical of the use of mathematical methodology in economics, writing with Stephen Resnick in Contending Economic Theories that "There is certainly no necessity to use mathematics.
+Everything in economics can be explained just as clearly and logically without it."
+They further speculate that usage of mathematical methodologies is motivated by "the desire of neoclassical economists to bestow on their work the aura of 'science' and 'truth' that surrounds mathematics", and that its purpose is often to "suggest that their respective economic theories have the force of mathematical necessity, the absolute truth often associated with the so-called hard natural sciences, rather like the claim that 2 + 2 = 4."